Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Ordinary Differential Equations

 On the other hand, we can solve the problem given by Equation~\eqref{eq:fitzhugh} using the DG method.
 The major difference between the current problem and the simple ODE of the previous example is that we have to add an extra term in the loss function to describe the dynamics of $w(t)$ and adjust the output of the neural network since we have two dependent variables, $y(t)$ and $w(t)$, in this case.
 Therefore we proceed in defining the loss function based on equation~\eqref{eq:dgm_loss}, and we get

 where $\hat{y}$ and $\hat{w}$ are the solutions approximated by the neural network for $y$ and $w$, respectively.
-The tensor ${\bf y}_{\text{IC}}$ contains the initial conditions and it has a shape $(n, 2)$.
-The output tensor of the neural network at time $t=0$ is $\hat{{\bf s}}_0$ and has a shape $(n, 2)$, where $n=256$ is the batch size.
+The tensor ${\bf y}_{\text{IC}}$ contains the initial conditions with shape $(n, 2)$.
+The output tensor of the neural network at time $t=0$ is $\hat{{\bf s}}_0$ of shape $(n, 2)$, where $n=256$ is the batch size.
 The neural network's output is two-dimensional since we have two dependent variables, $y$ and $w$, and that's why we use an extra tensor $\hat{{\bf s}}$ to store the output.
 In Pytorch we assign $\texttt{y = s[:, 0]}$ and $\texttt{w = s[:, 1]}$.
 Generally, when we have a $q$-dimensional system, the neural network's output would be a $q$-dimensional tensor.
 Moreover, remember that the neural network takes a one-dimensional input, the argument $t$ in equation~\eqref{eq:fitzhugh}.
 All the parameters of the FitzHugh-Nagumo equations receive the same values as before.

 For this particular problem, we choose a DGM-type neural network with one input unit that represents the time variable $t$, two output units that reflect the solutions $y(t)$ and $w(t)$, and finally, four hidden DG layers with $128$ units each.
 We decided to go with a DMG-type neural network because of the rapidly changing dynamics of Equation~\eqref{eq:fitzhugh}.
-The code snippet~\ref{list:dgm} gives the implementation of the DGM layer used here.
+Listing~\ref{list:dgm} gives the implementation of the DGM layer used here.
 Moreover, all the activation functions of the DGM neural network are linear rectifiers (ReLU).
 The overall architecture of the neural network is

 Finally, we use the \texttt{grad} method of Pytorch to compute the temporal derivatives $\frac{d\hat{y}}{dt}$ and $\frac{d\hat{w}}{dt}$.
 An alternative is to use the \texttt{jacobian} method of the \texttt{autograd} since the neural network's output is not scalar (one-dimensional).
 However, the \texttt{jacobian} is generally slower than the \texttt{grad}, which is applied on scalar neural network outputs.
 Thus, we separately apply the \texttt{grad} method on each neural network output.
-The code listing~\ref{list:fzng_loss} below shows the implementation of the loss function for the FitzHugh-Nagumo problem.
+Listing~\ref{list:fzng_loss} below shows the implementation of the loss function for the FitzHugh-Nagumo problem.

 The optimizer of choice here is the Adam optimizer with its default parameters.
 We run the training loop for $150,000$ iterations, drawing at each iteration a random sample from a uniform distribution $\mathcal{U}(0, 30)$ since we are interested in solving for $t \in [0, 30]$.
 We start our training with a learning rate $\eta = 0.0001$ and reduce it to $0.00001$ after $35,000$ iterations.
 All the other parameters concerning Equation~\eqref{eq:fitzhugh} are the same as the ones we previously used with the \texttt{odeint} solver.